-As at 1 January 2020 and 1 January 2019, the Bank did not pledge financial assets as collateral, except for a guarantee deposit on the Moscow Exchange.
-Bonds in the Bank's portfolio were from time to time pledged to the Bank of Russia under overnight deposits.
-The Bank had no other significant assets pledged as at 1 January 2020 and 1 January 2019.
+As at 1 January 2021 and 1 January 2020, the Bank did not pledge financial assets as collateral, except for a guarantee deposit on the Moscow Exchange.
+Bonds in the Bank's portfolio may be pledged from time to time to the Bank of Russia under overnight deposits.
+The Bank had no other significant assets pledged as at 1 January 2021 and 1 January 2020.